SCAI-BIO/Dynamic_Ensemble/README.md

-# Dynamic Ensemble Model for short-term Forecasting in Pandemic Situations - Botz et al.
+# A Dynamic Ensemble Model for short-term Forecasting in Pandemic Situations - Botz et al.

 This repository is part of the publication entitled "dynamic ensemble model for short-term forecasting in pandemic situations".
 In the following we will describe how this repository is organized and how to run the scripts.